 Located in Memphis, Tennessee, Private Wealth Management is a fee-only advisory firm.
-The registered investment advisor (RIA) has 72 clients and more than $623 million assets under management.
-Private Wealth Management doesn’t have a website.
+The registered investment advisor (RIA) has a small client base that's dominated by individuals.
+Most of these individuals have a high net worth.
+In total, the firm manages hundreds of millions in assets under management (AUM).
+The firm also doesn’t have a website.

 Private Wealth Management Background

 Private Wealth Management requires a minimum account size of $1,000,000 for its clients.
 But the firm also retains discretion to waive the account minimum.
-The firm may set up an account of less than $1,000,000 if the client proves they can meet the required account value within a reasonable time.
-The firm’s brochure also says that minimum account size exceptions may also apply to both employees and their relatives, or relatives of existing clients.
-But client’s also receive an annual fee for their accounts.
-The firm charges a $6,000 annual fee for accounts receiving ongoing management.
+It also charges a $6,000 minimum annual fee for accounts receiving ongoing management.

 Services Offered by Private Wealth Management

 Private Wealth Management provides non-discretionary investment management services to individual clients, along with financial planning and accounting services.
 It’s services and products include:

 - Retirement planning